Benji377/community-ppa/README.md

 ## How to add or update your package
 - Your .deb package must be a valid package.
 You should test-install it on your system first
 - Then, simply copy the `package.toml` to the packages directory and edit it and submit a PR
+- Remember to rename the file to your package
 - Or when updating, replace your old package with the new one
 - Once verified, your package will be added to the list